jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (11) Despite subsection (3), a non-resident seasonal worker is treated for the duration of their employment under the recognised seasonal employer (RSE) instructions as a non-resident.
 Treatment of trustees
 (12) In this section, a natural person includes a natural person who is acting in the capacity of trustee.
+Treatment of non-resident visitors
+(13) Despite subsection (3), if a person is a non-resident visitor, they are treated as a non-resident for the period they are a non-resident visitor unless section YD 1B(3)﻿(a) applies.
+Treatment on ending non-resident visitor status
+(14) Despite subsection (4), if a person who is a non-resident visitor stops being a non-resident visitor under section YD 1B(4) or (5) and meets the requirement in subsection (3), the person is only treated as a resident from the first day the person stops being a non-resident visitor.

+### YD 1B Non-resident visitors
+What this section does
+(1) This section contains the rules for determining when a person is a non-resident visitor and when they cease to be a non-resident visitor.
+Meaning of non-resident visitor
+(2) A person who visits New Zealand is a non-resident visitor if— (a) they are a natural person; and
+  (b) their visit is for 275 or fewer days, counting the days of arrival and departure as a whole day each; and (c) they are personally present in New Zealand for 275 or fewer days in total in an 18-month period that includes the period of the visit; and
+  (d) immediately before the first day they are personally present, they were not resident in New Zealand and were not a transitional resident; and
+  (e) they are not undertaking work that—
+    (i) is for a New Zealand resident or a New Zealand branch of a non-resident; or (ii) is offering goods or services in New Zealand for income from persons or businesses in New Zealand; or (iii) requires the person to be physically present in New Zealand; and (f) they, or their spouse, civil union partner, or de facto partner, are not receiving an entitlement under the family scheme; and
+  (g) they are lawfully present in New Zealand under the Immigration Act 2009; and (h) they are resident in a country or territory outside New Zealand or liable to tax in a country or territory outside New Zealand on the basis of citizenship.
+Ending non-resident visitor status: unlawful presence (3) If a person who is a non-resident visitor ceases to meet the requirement in subsection (2)﻿(g),— (a) for the purposes of determining the person’s liabilities and obligations under this Act, the person stops being a non-resident visitor and is treated as if they were never a non-resident visitor:
+  (b) for the purposes of determining the liabilities and obligations under this Act of any other person, the person stops being a non-resident visitor on the date the cessation occurs.
+Ending non-resident visitor status: change of residency or citizenship status (4) If a person who is a non-resident visitor ceases to meet the requirement in subsection (2)﻿(h), the person stops being a non-resident visitor on the date the event that causes the cessation of residency or liability to tax occurs, regardless of whether the laws of that foreign country or territory treat the person’s cessation of residency or liability to tax as having occurred on an earlier date.
+Ending non-resident visitor status: other requirements (5) If a person who is a non-resident visitor ceases to meet 1 or more of the requirements in subsection (2)﻿(a) to (f), the person stops being a non-resident visitor on the date the cessation occurs.

 ### YD 2 Residence of companies
 Four bases for residence